Have you heard about doulas and are wondering what all the fuss is about?

 Plus, women sometimes feel better about their overall experience of becoming a mom when they have the support of a doula.

 - Some studies have shown there is a 28-percent decrease in the risk of Cesarean section when doulas are used.
-The largest effects recorded were as high as 39-percent (source).
+The largest effects recorded were as high as 39-percent (1).

-- Hiring a doula also appears to lead to shorter labors, which is something no woman would argue with.
+- Hiring a doula also appears to lead to shorter labor, which is something no woman would argue with.